luischanci/luischanci.github.io/_teaching/econometrics.md

 **Description:** Undergrad course of introduction to Econometrics.

+**Textbooks:**
+- Wooldridge, Introductory Econometrics
-**Textbooks:** Wooldridge, Introductory Econometrics; and Stock and Watson, Introduction to Econometrics.
+- Stock and Watson, Introduction to Econometrics.

 **Syllabus:** [syllabus]('').